huzidev/learning-htmlcss/Hamburger-menu/readme.md

-# Animated Login Page
+# Animated Hamburger-menu

 ## Summary

-In this Web I've used Jade(pug), Sass, Prepros(Compiler) and Javascript for animations
+In this Web I've used Jade(pug), Sass, Prepros(Compiler) and Javascript for animated Hamburger-menu

 ## Web Link